theunissenlab/kranky/README.md

 ## open ephys
 kranky is built to run along with a special version of open ephys.
 You can download my fork here: https://github.com/Jeffknowles/GUI

+## analog output
+Kranky is built to write output using alsa or comedi.
+However, the program is constructed in such a way that makes it easy build a ao thread to play out in other systems.

 ## output to .wav file
 Kranky can also write to a wav file:

 	python kranky.py test.rc --wav

-Kranky is built to write output using alsa or comedi.
-However, the program is constructed in such a way that makes it easy build a ao thread to play out in other systems.

 ```